-Following the Seattle City Council’s vote last May to deny the vacation of a portion of Occidental Avenue South we reiterated our commitment to bringing the NBA and NHL back to Seattle.
+Following the Seattle City Council’s vote last May to deny the vacation of a portion of Occidental Avenue South we reiterated our commitment to bringing the NBA back to Seattle.
 We said we would take time to step back, evaluate our options, better understand the Council’s concerns and find a path forward.

 For the past five months, we’ve been doing just that.
 We have carefully considered the various concerns expressed by Council members and identified steps we could take to address those concerns.
-In a letter to the Mayor and King County Executive — both of whom share our goal of bringing the Sonics and NHL back to Seattle — we described the steps we are willing to take to move the Arena project forward.
+In a letter to the Mayor and King County Executive — both of whom share our goal of bringing the Sonics back to Seattle — we described the steps we are willing to take to move the Arena project forward.

 First, we will direct contributions to a package of additional SODO traffic improvements, which will improve freight mobility through the area.

 Second, we agreed to commit future payment of compensation for the vacated street to the city’s financing package for the Lander Street Overpass, thereby helping to close the funding gap for that important project.

 Finally, we have agreed to revising the street vacation petition to eliminate public financing of the Arena.
 Terminating the MOU would allow the city and county to recoup the $200 million in debt capacity and free-up Arena tax-generated revenue streams.